Hopac/Hopac/Docs/Inverting.md

 leaving only the `otherStream` to consume?

 With choice streams the `append` operation simply returns the `otherStream` and the append operation itself vanishes.
-With Rx, operations on the equivalent event stream will continue being passed through the `Concat` operation even though it does nothing.
+With Rx, events will continue being passed through the `Concat` operation even though it does nothing.

 This means that with Rx you cannot directly create new combinators by means of recursively applying an operation to a stream.
 Such a combinator would create a